-Additionally, “look for mascaras with thin wands so you can easily coat each lash,” Guthrie said.
+Additionally, “look for mascaras with thin wands so you can easily coat each lash.”

-6. Choose Lip-Gloss or Lipstick that Enhance Your Natural Tone
+8. Wear Lip-Gloss or Lipstick That Enhance Your Natural Tone

 You can also nourish your lips by choosing products with ingredients such as natural cacao, shea butter, olive oil, glycerin, rapeseed oil, and vitamins.